drstearns/tutorials/src/git/index.md

 Like Dropbox and Google Docs, git can show you all previous versions of a file and can quickly rollback to one of those previous versions.
 This is often helpful in web development, especially if you embark on making a massive set of changes, only to discover part way through that those changes were a bad idea (I speak from experience here &#x1F631; ).

 But where git really comes in handy is in team development.
-Almost all professional web development work is done in teams, with involves multiple people working on the same set of files at the same time.
+Almost all professional web development work is done in teams, which involves multiple people working on the same set of files at the same time.
 Git helps the team coordinate all these changes, and provides a record so that anyone can see how a given file ended up the way it did.

 ### Git Core Concepts